20 Aug

 - A body investing profits from the supply of education to enhance and improve those supplies, given that they cannot and do not manage or distribute any of the profits.

-- A body that is providing teachings of English as a foreign language
+- A body that provides teachings of English as a foreign language

 Private tuition exemption is usually the most misunderstood part of VAT education exemption.
 Under the following conditions, there is no VAT on teaching privately.